Varnish is an open source web cache accelerator. For more information visit varnish-cache.org.

 The services discovered are displayed on the Varnish Services page in the Resources menu.
-After you install the monitoring agent and configure the Varnish plugin on your instances, Stackdriver Monitoring populates the Varnish Services page with inventory and metrics.
+After you install the monitoring agent and configure the Varnish plugin on your instances, Cloud Monitoring populates the Varnish Services page with inventory and metrics.

 Supported Varnish Versions

 Varnish is monitored by a plugin that uses the